adamstallard/coinsensus/README.md

 The following variables can be included in a proposal and if the [proposal is run](#runproposal), they will be used as parameters in the current run or to change the corresponding storage on the main contract.

 #### `newTokenRatio`
-This is the number of new tokens to mint as a ratio of the amount of existing tokens, rounded up to the nearest whole number.
+This is the number of new tokens to mint as a ratio of the number of existing tokens, rounded up to the nearest whole number.
 A value of `.01` means that if there are 100 tokens in existence, 1 token will be minted next round.
 With 101 tokens in existence, and a value of `.01`, 2 new tokens would be minted.

 The value for `newTokenRatio` is constrained by [`MAX_NEW_TOKEN_RATIO`](#max_new_token_ratio).

-[`dividendRatio`](#dividendratio) values for each token are updated when tokens are minted.
+[`dividendRatio`](#dividendratio) values for each token are decreased when tokens are minted.

 #### `recipients`
 An map of addresses to ratios.
 Each address will receive that ratio of the coins minted this round.
 The ratios must add up to one.